 - Photo ID

-- Vendor contracts
+- Vendor contracts or important vendor information

 - Wedding day timeline